zhnedyalkow/Individual-project---NodeJS-and-MariaDB/README.md

 ## App Description

-Web crawler is a console-application that gathers and aggregates information from tehnopolis.bg and laptop.bg.
+Web crawler is a console-application that gathers and aggregates information from [www.tehnopolis.bg](http://www.technopolis.bg/bg) and [www.laptop.bg](www.laptop.bg/).
 It's also provides different functionalities for :

 - Gathers the information and stores it in MariaDB/MySQL instance